 The ability to purify water in an emergency situation is not a “nice thing to have”, it is an essential part of your preparedness plan.
 Whether you are planning to bug in or bug out, safe drinking water is the foundation for survival.

 In my never ending quest for DIY (Do It Yourself) survival tools, I have found a way to purify larger quantities of water at a low cost for my survival community using gravity.
-Although for some it would be easier to go with a turn key solution such as a Berkey water purification system, I wanted a low cost system that I could afford to keep in multiple locations (cars, home, bug out location, work, storage locker, etc.)
+Although for some it would be easier to go with a turn key solution such as a No products found., I wanted a low cost system that I could afford to keep in multiple locations (cars, home, bug out location, work, storage locker, etc.)

 You will need to drill a hole in the bottom of one of the 5 gallon buckets.
 My filter required a ½” hole.
 Drill a hole in one of the bucket lids.
 This hole must be larger than the hole in the bottom of the 5 gallon bucket you just drilled.
 The larger hole is required because the filter will have some clear tubing that allows the filter to drain from the top bucket to the bottom of the bucket.
 The larger hole also allows for some imperfection in the drilling process.